A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Nouns, Articles & Determiners

 Nouns that form their plural in unpredictable ways: man→men, child→children, mouse→mice, and more.

-1. Internal Vowel Change (Umlaut Plurals)
+How to Form Internal Vowel Changes (Umlaut Plurals)

-Singular Plural Note
+Singular Plural Form Phonetic/Spelling Note

 man men a → e

-woman women o → e (pronunciation: /ˈwɪmɪn/)
+woman women o → e (pronunciation drastically changes to /ˈwɪmɪn/)

 foot feet oo → ee